mothur/mothur.github.io/_wiki/execution.md

 home directory (/Users/yourname/ aka \~/).
 You should see something
 like:

-    escriba:~ pschloss$$
+    escriba:~ pschloss$

+Note that throughout the wiki, we'll represent that with a simple prompt:

+    $

 You next need to move to the folder containing your data.
 If you decompress the [amazondata.zip](https://mothur.s3.us-east-2.amazonaws.com/wiki/amazondata.zip) file into a folder in your home directory, you can move there by typing:

-    escriba:~ pschloss$$ cd AmazonData
+    $ cd AmazonData

 If you type:

-    escriba:~ pschloss$$ ls
+    $ ls

 You will see the contents of the AmazonData folder.

 Now you need to know the path of the mothur executable.
 Assuming you installed mothur to a folder called mothur in your home directory, type:

-    escriba:AmazonData pschloss$$  ../mothur/mothur
+    $  ../mothur/mothur

 or

-    escriba:AmazonData pschloss$$  ~/mothur/mothur
+    $  ~/mothur/mothur

-If you\'re a unix pro, you can add mothur to your path so that you only need to type:
+If you're a unix pro, you can add mothur to your path so that you only need to type:

-    escriba:AmazonData pschloss$$ mothur
+    $ mothur

 This will put mothur into an interactive mode.
 Alternatively, to put it into a batch mode where you provide a file of commands you need to type:

-    escriba:AmazonData pschloss$$  ~/mothur/mothur batchfile
+    $  ~/mothur/mothur batchfile

 ### Linux/Unix